Dwarf White Isopods are a super popular

 5 | Feeder insects – For vivariums with smaller inhabitants (e.g., frogs and geckos), Dwarf White Isopods are great for the opposite reason.
 They make a great snack!

 👉 Sound good?
-Grab a culture of Dwarf Whites from our partners, Rubber Ducky Isopods.
+Shop our Dwarf Whites Isopods.

 Of course, there’s always the Dwarf Purple Isopods, too, if you want to go even smaller!